WesKulaga/Key-Clicker/README.md

 2. Download the latest release (ZIP file).
 3. Extract the contents of the ZIP file.
 4. Open the extracted folder.
-5. Run the `key_clicker.exe` executable.
+5. Run the `key_clicker.py` file.
-6. The GUI window will appear, allowing you to interact with the application without needing to open a console.
+6. The GUI window will appear, allowing you to interact with the application.

 Note: Make sure to include any supporting files (e.g., `arrow.ico`) in the same directory as the executable.